 I firmly believe that kids can enjoy any destination as long as we are a little creative, listen to them and give them the freedom to voice their opinions.
 For example when we were in Prague, I realized that the kids like to go to open parks once in the day.
 They would race me to the top a Castle, visit a church, sit down quietly for a meal in the afternoon but by the evening they would nudge me towards either Kampa or Lanta Park where they could run around, walk or just make a silly game to play.

 While we were flying back from Koh Samui I read an article in the in the Silkwinds, the magazine of Silk Air which precisely voice my opinions but in a better way.
 The authors in their story, Have Kids Will Travel, mention that they took their 2 year old to Angkor Wat.
 And the kid loved visiting Mr Buddha’s house!
 You can read the article and the may issue here.

 As a parent I feel we already protect our kids too much.
 I do not want to make their vacations a complete bubble wrap.
 Until I read the article I always felt unsure when people said their kids refuse to travel if they are not taken to a theme park or a water park or something similar.
 But when I read that article at 32 thousand feet I exactly understood what I felt.

 So if a two year old can enjoy visiting Mr. Buddha’s House, what is wrong in enjoying a beach or a swimming pool?
-One can just explore a new place and realize that the world is a beautiful place and in the end as they in Thailand, we in the end are same same but different!
+One can just explore a new place and realize that the world is beautiful.
+As they say in Thailand, we in the end are same same but different!